 SSH Access by Disabled Users

-Simply disabling/locking a user account will not prevent a user from logging into your server remotely if they have previously set up RSA public key authentication.
+Simply disabling/locking a user password will not prevent a user from logging into your server remotely if they have previously set up SSH public key authentication.
 They will still be able to gain shell access to the server, without the need for any password.
 Remember to check the users home directory for files that will allow for this type of authenticated SSH access, e.g.

 Remove or rename the directory